TAbdiukov/txtShear/README.md

 ## Backstory

 A few days ago, I felt particularly curious about my pre-uni projects, and found something very peculiar.

-I found a functional VB6 app... to simulate handwriting.
-It made use of:
+I found my functional VB6 app... to simulate handwriting that made use of:

 * Different angles
 * Different fonts